galengidman/helppress/readme.txt

 # HelpPress Knowledge Base
-Contributors: themebright, galengidman
-Stable tag: 1.0.0
+Contributors: helppresswp, themebright, galengidman Stable tag: 1.0.0
 Requires at least: 4.4
-Tested up to: 4.8.1
+Tested up to: 4.9

 A knowledge base compatible with almost any theme.